Eczema: Causes, eczema treatment, atopic eczema, home remedies for eczema, discoid eczema

 • Cigarette smoke.

-• Certain fabrics like polyester and wool.
+• Certain fabrics, including polyester and wool.

-• Raised body temperature.
+• Increased body temperature.

 • Upper respiratory tract infections.